 So, if you haven’t yet created your profiles on popular social media sites, go and create the same now.
 At the same time be active on the networks and spend some good time connecting with your network of friends for maximum job search benefits.

-James Tomerson writes regularly on career, education and latest job trends.
-To read more from him, you can visit Jobdiagnosis.com, which also offers jobseekers a free career aptitude test to choose a career which is in tune with their career, aptitude and skills.
+Author: James Tomerson writes regularly on career, education, and latest job trends.
+To read more from him, you can visit Jobdiagnosis.com, which also offers jobseekers a free career aptitude test to choose a career that is in tune with their career, aptitude, and skills.